SimonMariani/personal-website/README.md

 # If you want to reset the vector db run after for example changing the schema, run
 make remove-vector-db

+# In order to test if the production docker compose runs you can run it locally by running
+make start-prod-local
 ```

 ## Remote